cysouw/diathesis/text/c09_zuInfinitive.md

 ### [ –NA | NDA ] *geben + zu-Infinitiv* Causative (*Auftragskausativ*) {#sec:zuinfinitive-geben-causative}

 The *geben + zu-Infinitiv* construction has two rather different uses.
-It can be used with subject demotion and a modal meaning (see [@sec:zuinfinitive-geben-demotion]) or with subject promotion as a causative (this section).
-As a causative is widely used with a small set of verbs of cognition that take an embedded clause, like *bedenken* 'to consider' [@next a].
-Included in the *geben + zu-Infinitiv* construction, this results in a causative 'to cause to consider' [@next b].
+It can be used with subject demotion and a modal meaning (see [@sec:zuinfinitive-geben-demotion]) or with subject promotion and a causative meaning (this section).
+As a causative it is widely used with a small set of verbs of cognition that take an embedded clause, like *bedenken* 'to consider' [@next a].
+Embedded in the *geben + zu-Infinitiv* construction, this results in a causative 'to cause to consider' [@next b].
 Such constructions are coherent [@next c,d].

 ::: ex
 a.
 Ich bedenke, dass es schon spät ist.